News avoidance and its effect on the informed citizen in a democratic society

 Collaboration with knowledge partners

-This PhD research is under the supervision of Professor Yael de Haan (HU, University of Applied Sciences Utrecht), Prof. Rens Vliegenthart and Dr. Sanne Kruikemeier, both working at Amsterdam School of Communication Research (ASCoR), University of Amsterdam.
+This PhD research is under the supervision of Prof. Dr. Yael de Haan (HU, University of Applied Sciences Utrecht), Prof. Dr. Rens Vliegenthart and Prof. Dr. Sanne Kruikemeier, both working at Wageningen University & Research.

 Would you like to collaborate or do you have any questions?